Skia69/Skia69/README.md

 -->

 ### A little bit about me
+I go by Skia and I'm based in Lebanon.
 I am a Flatiron School and Re:Coded Graduate Frontend Web Developer with a Bachelor of Science degree in Information Technology from the Lebanese International University.

 I used to be self-taught prior to having joined the bootcamp and have always been interested in trending technologies - currently experienced in ReactJs, Javascript, GraphQL & TailwindCSS.
 I happen to be equipped with an ever-growing and promising toolset and I am always looking to expand it.